cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 The next natural question is: what happens when both names could be present?
 As the reader can see from the example above the `optional` keyword needs `{` and `}` which implies that more than one thing can be optional at a time.
-The general case can be respecified as: the subject can have either `irishRel:nomName` or `irishRel:genName` or both.
+The general case can be re-specified as: the subject can have either `irishRel:nomName` or `irishRel:genName` or both.
 In this case SPARQL has the [`union`](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#alternatives)